 By and large, the best type of solar panel financing is probably a personal loan.
 Solar loans come with fixed interest rates and fixed monthly payments that never change during the life of the loan.

 Personal loans typically offer faster access to cash — sometimes in as little as a day or two — and many come with no origination fees.
 Also, personal loans are unsecured, so you don’t have to put your home up as collateral or have a ton of home equity to qualify.

-Best for: Financing a solar panel purchase with a personal loan may be a good option for those who need the loan proceeds quickly and for borrowers who have solid credit scores and thus will likely qualify for the most competitive interest rates.
+Financing a solar panel purchase with a personal loan may be a good option if you need the loan proceeds quickly.
+It may also make sense if you have solid credit scores and will likely qualify for the most competitive interest rates.